Houston Grandparent’s Rights Lawyer

 - The parent-child relationship has been terminated by a court order

 - The parent has been imprisoned, found incompetent, or has passed away

 - The child has lived with the grandparent for at least 6 months in the last 2 years

 Additionally, there are some situations in which a grandparent may wish to file suit for custody of the child on the grounds of the custodial parent or parents being unfit.
-A skilled attorney will be an essential part of successfully arguing to be granted custody or visitation in any of these circumstances.
+A skilled Houston grandparent's rights attorney will be an essential part of successfully arguing to be granted custody or visitation in any of these circumstances.

 Grandparents’ Rights FAQ

-Grandparents’ rights are a relatively niche area of the law, so you likely have many questions.
+Grandparents’ rights is a relatively niche area of the law, so you likely have many questions.
 We have listed the answers to some frequently asked questions below.
 You can also call us at (713) 766-5355 to hear the answers to any specific questions about your case.

 If your child moves away or cuts off contact with you, then you do not necessarily have rights to see your grandchild unless you have previously had an established relationship with that child.
 For example, if your grandchild lived with you previously or if the child’s parents can be proven to be unfit, you may have a case to apply for custody or visitation.
 Otherwise, there is not always a valid legal reason why you should win visitation or custody.

 In this case, the best thing you can do is try to repair your family relationships so that you’re no longer cut off from seeing your grandchildren.
 This could take time, but in the end, making an effort to get along with the child’s parents is the easiest and most likely way for you to continue a relationship with your grandchildren.
 Ultimately, parents who are not unfit have final rights to decide who gets to interact with their children.